rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-restore-usage-guide.md

 You can restore Rancher using two supported methods: cluster Datastore Restores (available for [k3s](https://docs.k3s.io/datastore/backup-restore) and [RKE2](https://docs.rke2.io/datastore/backup_restore) distributions) and Rancher's Backup, as described on this page.

-Datastore Restores are suitable when no changes have been made to downstream (managed) clusters since the snapshot.
-For example, if a local cluster change causes an outage after a snapshot, use Datastore Restore.
+Both methods are suitable when no changes have been made to downstream (managed) clusters since the last snapshot or backup.
+For example, if a local cluster change such as a version upgrade causes an outage, either a Datastore Restore or a Rancher's backup restore can be used.

-However, if you take a Datastore snapshot and then upgrade a downstream cluster's Kubernetes version, a Datastore Restore will revert the downstream cluster's Kubernetes version in the datastore, creating a version mismatch between data in the local cluster and the actual downstream cluster nodes.
+However, if you take a snapshot or backup and then upgrade a downstream cluster's Kubernetes version, a subsequent restore will revert the downstream cluster's Kubernetes version in the datastore, creating a version mismatch between data in the local cluster and the actual downstream cluster nodes.
 Rancher will then attempt to reconcile the versions, potentially causing unexpected behavior and data loss.
+Similar considerations apply to other changes to downstream clusters. *Recovery from these scenarios is not supported*.
-Similarly, if you take a Datastore snapshot, rotate nodes in a Rancher-provisioned downstream cluster, and then restore from the snapshot, the rotated nodes may become orphaned, possibly making the cluster inoperable. *Recovery from these scenarios is not supported*.
+Rancher's backups are more flexible in those cases, as they allow to selectively restore information from a backup.
+For example, it is possible to optionally prune resources that were created after the backup, or specifying a set of resources to restore via the "ResourceSet" capability.

 Generally, if you've made changes that directly or indirectly affect downstream clusters (e.g., installing charts/apps, performing "day 2" operations, creating or deleting clusters or nodes, or rotating Rancher certificates), use Rancher's Backup restore, as described on this page.